-No. Group % of the cost of measure Measure Objectives Amount (EUR) Preparation of design documents Prepare design documents and obtain permits, if needed 16,210,000 Replacement of mains Replace mains in the length of 5-15%, depending on a number of priority parameters 918,910,000 Total price of planning and replaceme nt measures 936,850,000 Preparation of an organization scheme, processes, tasks, human resources, control, communication Strengthen PWSPs' capacities for water loss management 1,410,000 VIII Institutional VIII strengthening measures 1.2% Preparation of PWSPs' Loss Reduction Action Plans, preparation of PWSPs' business plans Prepare for the implementation of the water loss management program 14,010,000 Staff training Invest in the training of staff - management, engineering, and field staff 3,230,000 Total price of institutional strengtheni ng measures 18,650,000 Analysis and IX reporting measures Preparation of analyses of losses, updating the hydraulic model, GIS Continuously update databases and models, prepare analyses 3,450,000 Project economic and financial analysis Financial and economic analysis of the project to monitor whether the investment is justified 1,410,000 IX 1 5 measures Preparation of monthly a reports incl. preparations Preparation of monthly and annual reports incl. preparations for entry into the future central database Continuously report to the competent bodies of the Ministry, Croatian Waters, and the National Body for the management of water losses Total price of analysis and reporting m neasures 6,550,000
+No. Group % of the cost of measure Measure Objectives Amount (EUR) Preparation of PWSPs' Loss Reduction Action Plans, preparation of PWSPs' business plans Prepare for the implementation of the water loss management program 18,210,000 Staff training Invest in the training of staff - management, engineering, and field staff 4,310,000 Total price of institutional strengthen ing measures 23,930,000 Preparation of analyses of losses, updating the hydraulic model, GIS Continuously update databases and models, prepare analyses 4,140,000 Analysis and IX reporting measures eporting 0.6% Project economic and financial analysis Financial and economic analysis of the project to monitor whether the investment is justified 2,810,000 Preparation of monthly and annual reports incl. preparations for entry into the future central database Continuously report to the competent bodies of the Ministry, Croatian Waters, and the National Body for the management of water losses 3,370,000 Total price of analysis and reporting n 10,320,000